19pa1a0428/Github-Jira-Automation/README.md

 ## 🔥 How It Works?

-1. A Flask application is hosted on **AWS EC2**.
+1. A **Flask application** is created to handle incoming requests.
-2. A GitHub webhook is set up to listen for issue comments.
+2. A **GitHub Webhook** is configured to listen for comments on issues in a repository.
-3. When a user comments `"/jira"` on a GitHub issue, GitHub sends a **JSON payload** to the Flask app.
+3. Whenever someone comments `"/jira"` on a **GitHub issue**, GitHub sends the issue details in **JSON format** to the Flask API.
+4. The Flask application extracts the relevant data from the JSON payload.
-4. The Flask app processes this payload and creates a **Jira ticket** using the **Jira API**.
+5. The Flask app then makes a **POST request** to the **Jira API** to create a new Jira ticket with the extracted details.
+6. The newly created Jira ticket gets added to the specified **Jira backlog** or project.

+### 📝 Example Scenario:

+1️⃣ A user goes to a **GitHub issue** and adds a comment:

+/jira This is a bug that needs to be fixed ASAP!

+2️⃣ GitHub Webhook triggers and sends issue details to the Flask app running on **AWS EC2**.
+3️⃣ Flask processes the data and calls the **Jira API** to create a new Jira ticket.
+4️⃣ The issue gets added to the Jira project, allowing the team to track and manage it efficiently!

+---

 ## 🛠 Technologies Used